bridgetownrb/bridgetown/bridgetown-website/src/_pages/index.md

   <img src="/images/ruby-plain.svg" width="45" style="padding-bottom:10px" />
 </p>

-## A next-generation, progressive site generator & fullstack framework, powered by Ruby.
+## A next-generation, progressive site generator & fullstack framework, powered by Ruby
 {:style="color:var(--color-brick);"}

 Built upon venerated open source technologies such as **Ruby**, **Puma**, and **Roda** — and grown on the fertile soil of **Rails** & **Jekyll** — **Bridgetown** puts power back in the hands of individuals to create extraordinary things.